- Feeling like the NBN isn't working out for you?

 But what is really the best option when it comes to broadband plans?
 Is home Wi-Fi the better choice over a Mobile Broadband plan?
 Should you ditch your NBN now and go for a more reliable 4G plan from a different service provider?
 Or should you just stick it out a little longer and wait until 5G launches in more areas?

 There is no one perfect answer to this.
-Because ultimately, it all boils down to your personal preference.
+Ultimately, it all boils down to your personal preference.
 Service providers may claim they have the best service and the fastest internet connection for customers.
 Some of them might say their plans give the most value for your money.

 It’s understandable if you have a limit to how much you are willing to spend on your connection so make sure you study your options well.
 Rates typically range from $40 up to $140 depending on the speed, data cap, and your location.
 Knowing each network’s rate could make it easier for you to decide.